doublemoulinet/Morrowind-Modular-Mod-Guide/FINISHLINE.md

 	- Add source mod author… = No
 	- Open first URL… = No
 - Accidental Theft Protection
-	- Blacklist: select the "Books" filter and click "filter all" in the right pane (this will allow you to read owned books without toggling sneak first).
+	- Blacklist: select the "Books" filter and click "filter all" in the right pane (this will allow you to read owned books without toggling sneak first)
 - Book Pickup
 	- On by default? = No (use shift + e to pickup books without reading them)
 - Clock Block